Ballia railway station

-Bhrigu Superfast, Ballia Sealdah & Ballia Humsafar Express are few Express Trains which runs from Ballia.
+Bhrigu Superfast, Ballia Sealdah, Kamayani Express & Ballia Humsafar Express are few Express Trains which runs from Ballia.

 The code for the station is BUI.
 The station serves as the connection point to various places like Varanasi, Ahmedabad, Mumbai, Delhi, Chennai, Kolkata, Bhopal, Udhna, Lucknow, Jaipur, Patna, Kanpur, Aligarh, Amritsar, Dibrugarh, Guwahati, Ajmer, Gorakhpur, Chhapra, and Mau etc. It is on the border of Bihar and Uttar Pradesh.

 Trains running through Ballia

 The station on a daily basis caters to 80 trains including 2 Rajdhani Express that pass by.

-Few major trains that connect through Ballia for locations that are of religious or tourist speciality include: Bhrigu Superfast Express, Sealdah–Ballia Express, Sarnath Express, Sabarmati Express, Sadhbhawna Express, Ganga Kaveri Express, Garib Nawaz Express, Delhi Ballia Clone Special Express.
+Few major trains that connect through Ballia for locations that are of religious or tourist speciality include: Bhrigu Superfast Express, Sealdah Ballia Express, Kamayani Express, Sarnath Express, Sabarmati Express, Sadhbhawna Express, Ganga Kaveri Express, Kishanganj–Ajmer Garib Nawaz Express, Dr. Ambedkar Nagar–Kamakhya Weekly Express, Dibrugarh Rajdhani Express, Anand Vihar Terminal Clone Special.

 The connectivity of the trains joins Ballia from the rest of India be it in the west, north, south, or east.
 The notable attraction of the town is Dadri Mela which is the second largest cattle fair of India.
 The fair also attracts a lot of people from across cities to come and witness this fair.